EPA New England Topics

 - Administers grants, contracts, and interagency agreements to support ocean and coastal management programs and activities.

-- Serves as regional liaison with the Office of Water, Oceans and Coastal Protection Division at EPA HQ in Washington, DC and Office of Research and Development, Atlantic Ecology Division in Narragansett, RI.
+- Serves as regional liaison with the Oceans and Coastal Protection Division at EPA HQ in Washington, DC and Office of Research and Development, Atlantic Ecology Division in Narragansett, RI.